 - Drop the bag into a second bag and seal that bag, as well.

-- Carefully fold the plastic covering the floor, working slowly to ensure no dust gets airborne.
-Put it in a plastic garbage bag and tape the bag shut.
+- Fold the plastic covering the floor carefully, working slowly to ensure no asbestos dust gets airborne.
+Put it in a plastic trash bag and tape the bag shut.

 - Vacuum the floor and any area on which fibers could have landed.

 - Remove the vacuum bag when you're done and put it in a separate bag, then tape that bag shut.
 If you use a bagless vacuum, tap the canister clean inside the plastic bag, wipe the canister down with a wet rag, then throw the rag into the bag, along with dust.

 - Paint the area from which you chiseled a sample to prevent any loose fibers from separating.
 If you removed wall texture, coat the area from which you removed the texture.
 Use a disposable paintbrush and throw it into the trash bag, along with the vacuum waste.

 - Carefully remove the coveralls, mask and gloves, put them in a third trash bag and seal the bag with tape for disposal.

 - If you don't want to throw your goggles away, wipe them down with a damp rag and throw the rag in with the rest of the disposal material.